Chemistry and Biochemistry at Bates

 Many majors go on to earn graduate degrees in chemistry, biochemistry, engineering, molecular biology, or microbiology.
 Students are well-prepared for professional post-graduate, health-related study in medical school, nursing school, veterinary school, dental school, and public health.
 Recent grads work in fields related to healthcare, consulting, pharmaceutical research and development, biotech, materials, and energy, among others.

-of 2020-2024 science and math graduates are employed and/or attending graduate school
+of 2020-2024 Bates graduates are employed and/or attending graduate school — settled into their next opportunity within 6 months of graduation.

-” Looking back, I felt exceptionally well-prepared for medical school and my subsequent career in surgery following my degree in Biological Chemistry from Bates.
-Throughout my education, I was challenged academically in a manner that made me think critically and required a deep understanding of the subject matter well-beyond simple memorization.
+” Looking back, I felt exceptionally well-prepared for medical school and my subsequent career in surgery following my degree in biological chemistry from Bates.
+Throughout my education, I was challenged academically in a manner that made me think critically and required a deep understanding of the subject matter well beyond simple memorization.
 These skills were invaluable as I made my way through the rigorous curriculum of medical school.
 My education at Bates was capped by my honors thesis, which I performed under the mentorship of Paula Schlax.
-I still consider my thesis experience, from study design and lab work through a presentation in Washington, DC and manuscript preparation, the start of my career as an academic surgeon.”
+I still consider my thesis experience, from study design and lab work through a presentation in Washington, D.C., and manuscript preparation, the start of my career as an academic surgeon.”

-— Nicholas Swerdlow
+— Nicholas Swerdlow ’09

 • Columbia University